cflavio/ya2_site/content/pages/supporters.md

 * Damiana Ercolani
 * 4 unknown supporters

+Here are the persons who have supported us for 0.9's development:

+* Kareem Jordan

 Here are the persons who have supported us for 0.7's development:

 * Antonio Francescon